 Old Mutual Wealth offers a range of CIA specific support, including information about the taxation of investments within the CIA on Informer, our technical planning resource.
-We've also launched a Capital Gains Reporting tool, which provides a client’s gain or loss position on the holdings, to support you in preparing clients’ tax returns.
+Also available is a Capital Gains Reporting tool, which provides a client’s gain or loss position on the holdings, to support you with tax planning.

 Individual Savings Account (ISA)